stanford-cs324/winter2022/lectures/environment.md

 **Large language models**.
 On the other hand, we see a massive increase in the amount of compute required to train large language models (and therefore contributing to emissions).
-Here are some reports:
+Here are some example data points:
 - [Strubell et al. 2019](https://arxiv.org/pdf/1906.02243.pdf) estimated that training 626,000 pounds of CO2eq (the lifetime emissions of 5 cars).
 - DeepMind's [Gopher](https://arxiv.org/pdf/2112.11446.pdf) reported that training produced an estimated 380 net metric tons CO2eq.

-How do connect large language models and environmental imapct?
+How do connect large language models and environmental impact?

 Learning goals:
 1. Gain a **holistic understanding** of how large language models fits into the larger environmental story.